Skip to contents

 Details

 Each entry in the ... argument list is a numeric vector defining one component of the mixture multivariate normal distribution.
 The first entry of the component defining vector is the weight of the mixture component followed by the vector of means in each dimension and finally a specification of the covariance matrix, which depends on the chosen parametrization.
-The covariance matrix is expected to be given as numeric vector in a column-major format, which is standard conversion applied to matrices by the vector concatenation function c.
+The covariance matrix is expected to be given as numeric vector in a column-major format, which is standard conversion applied to matrices by the vector concatenation function base::c().
 Please refer to the examples section below.

 Each component defining vector can be specified in different ways as determined by the param option: